Thursday, June 23

 Cool facts about Kansas:

-1. A few things Kansas is known for are: the Wizard of Oz, wheat, and oil wells.
-The nicknames for the state of Kansas are: The Sunflower State, the Jayhawker State, and the Wheat State.
+1. Kansas is known for a few things: the Wizard of Oz, wheat, and oil wells.
+The nicknames for Kansas are The Sunflower State, the Jayhawker State, and the Wheat State.
 The Sunflower State is Kansas’s official nickname.
 The Sunflower State became Kansas’ official nickname sometime in 1903.
 The Kansas state motto is Ad astra per aspera.
-Ad astra per aspera means, “to the stars through difficulties.”
+Ad astra per aspera means “to the stars through difficulties.”
 The Kansas state motto was adopted on May 25, 1861.
 The abbreviation for Kansas is KS.

-2. The capital of Kansas is Topeka.
-Topeka officially became the capital of Kansas sometime in 1861.
-Topeka has an estimated population of around 125,963 people.
+2. Kansas's capital is Topeka, which officially became the capital sometime in 1861 and has an estimated population of around 125,963 people.

 3. The Kansas state bird is the Western meadowlark.
-The Western meadowlark was chosen as the state bird for Kansas in 1937.
-The Western meadowlarks have a bright beautiful yellow color on its neck, underneath, and chest area.
-It also has a black v shape on its chest area.
-They have a mixture of black, brown, and a creamy grey coloring on their backs, tails, and wings.
+It was chosen as the state bird for Kansas in 1937.
+Western meadowlarks have a bright, beautiful yellow color on their neck, underneath, and chest area.
+They also have a black v shape on their chest area.
+Their backs, tails, and wings are a mixture of black, brown, and creamy grey.

 4. The Kansas official state flower is the Wild Sunflower.
-The Wild Sunflower is an annual flowering plant that can be found growing throughout the state of Kansas.
-The Wild Sunflower starts blooming during the late spring and summer months.
-Although some people claim it is a weed, the Wild Sunflower is a very beautiful flower.
-The Kansas Wild Sunflower became Kansas’ official state flower in 1897.
+This annual flowering plant can be found throughout the state and starts blooming during the late spring and summer months.
+Although some claim it is a weed, the Wild Sunflower is beautiful.
+It became Kansas’ official state flower in 1897.

 5. Kansas’s state flag was officially adopted on March 23, 1927.
-The flag was designed by Hazel Avery.
-Hazel Avery was a seamstress that lived in Kansas.
-Kansas’ state flag has blue background.
-The twisted gold and blue bar under the sunflower means that Kansas was part of the Louisiana purchase.
+It was designed by Hazel Avery, a seamstress who lived in Kansas.
+The flag has a blue background.
+The twisted gold and blue bar under the sunflower means Kansas was part of the Louisiana Purchase.
 The flag has Kansas’ state seal on it.

-6. Some crops that are grown in Kansas are: corn, millet, soy bean, and wheat.
+6. Some crops grown in Kansas are corn, millet, soybeans, and wheat.

-7. Some cool places to visit while in Kansas are: the Garden of Eden located in Lucas, Kansas, the Amelia Earhart Birthplace Museum located in Atchison, Kansas, and the OZ Museum located in Wamego, Kansas.
+7. Some cool places to visit in Kansas are the Garden of Eden in Lucas, the Amelia Earhart Birthplace Museum in Atchison, and the OZ Museum in Wamego.

-8. Some animals that live in Kansas are: bats, chipmunks, deer, foxes, rabbits, skunks, otters, and pigeons.
+8. Some animals in Kansas are bats, chipmunks, deer, foxes, rabbits, skunks, otters, and pigeons.

-9. Kansas can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Kansas was 121 degrees Fahrenheit in Fredonia, Kansas on July 18, 1936.
-The coldest temperature ever recorded in Kansas was -40 degrees (40 degrees below zero) Fahrenheit in Lebanon, Kansas on February 13, 1905.
+9. Kansas can get very hot and cold depending on the time of year.
+The hottest temperature recorded in Kansas was 121 degrees Fahrenheit in Fredonia, Kansas, on July 18, 1936.
+The coldest temperature ever recorded in Kansas was -40 degrees (40 degrees below zero) Fahrenheit in Lebanon, Kansas, on February 13, 1905.

 Share a cool fact about Kansas with us?